 Nonfiction can also encourage students who have not previously enjoyed reading to want to read more about a particular subject that interests them—so they not only enjoy learning to read but also begin to enjoy reading to learn.

-Many teachers are familiar with Fry's list of the 1000 most frequently used words in the English language.
+As you know, there are many high frequency word lists, such as Fry’s 1000 High Frequency Words.
 Read Naturally passages are made up of a high percentage of these words.
 For example, 96 percent of the words that make up the stories in level 1.0 are on the 1000 most frequent words list.

 At the same time, Read Naturally believes that it is important to continually challenge students.
 Therefore, as the Read Naturally levels get higher, so do the number of words that do not appear on Fry's most frequent words list.
 The highest Read Naturally levels are made up of around 87 to 89 percent of the words on the most frequent words list.